-The undersigned certify that we have reviewed the March 31, 2023 quarterly report of AgCarolina Farm Credit, ACA, that the report has been prepared under the oversight of the Audit Committee of the Board of Directors and in accordance with all applicable statutory or regulatory requirements, and that the information contained herein is true, accurate, and complete to the best of our knowledge and belief.
+The undersigned certify that we have reviewed the June 30, 2023 quarterly report of AgCarolina Farm Credit, ACA, that the report has been prepared under the oversight of the Audit Committee of the Board of Directors and in accordance with all applicable statutory or regulatory requirements, and that the information contained herein is true, accurate, and complete to the best of our knowledge and belief.

-S. Stuart Pierce, Jr.

-Chairman of the Board
+/s/ S. Stuart Pierce, Jr. Chairman of the Board

-Evan Kleinhans

-Chief Executive Officer
+/s/ Evan Kleinhans Chief Executive Officer

-Charles M. Hester

-Chief Financial Officer
+/s/ Charles M. Hester Chief Financial Officer

-May 9, 2023
+August 8, 2023